 Here are the Twitter marketing mistakes to avoid.

 Marketing these days is pretty complex.
 Google is constantly changing their algorithm for where it shows your site in search results.
-Social networks are constantly evolving and so is accepted behaviour on them.
+Social networks are constantly evolving and so is accepted behavior on them.
 Plus the demands of customers are always changing as well, and they continue to expect more and more quality.
 So you have to stay on top of marketing and keep learning new things to be better than your competition.

 A great site that focuses on social media marketing is Mashable.
 Here is the page from Mashable that focuses on marketing.
 And of course, here is the Wikipedia page on social media marketing.
 And if you need to set up a website so you can begin your social media marketing efforts, here is the tutorial to website setup tutorial.